jonweiwei/WidgetWrite/README.md

 # WidgetWrite
-A note-taking app that allows users to display notes as widgets on their home screen.
+A note-taking app that allows users to display their most recently opened note as widgets on the home screen.

-Widgets will display the most recently opened note.